Policy types

 • Protected policy: Requires a valid session (authenticated user) to access the associated resource.

-• Not Protected policy: Allows everyone access to the associated resource.
+• Not Protected policy: Allows everyone to access the associated resource.

-• Protected rule policy: Requires a valid session and an expression that determines who can access the resource.
+• Protected Rule policy: Requires a valid session and an expression that determines who can access the resource.

 • Custom policy: Extends the Protected Rule policy, but supports entering a regular expression as the URI.